Tourists from all over the world flock to this

 That is because I filled up on fried vegetable

-is so commonplace and so exotic.
+crunchy fillings.
 I never see these in my own city.

-students have branched out into teaching themselves.
+Some of my former students have branched out into

 Though we are all teachers, we see teaching as